-- at the beginning of the 19th century there were approximately 4 million African penguins;
+- At the beginning of the 19th century, there were approximately 4 million African penguins.

-How to celebrate
+How to take part

-When is International African Penguin Awareness Day celebrated in 2022?
+When is International African Penguin Awareness Day celebrated in 2023?

 International African Penguin Awareness Day is observed on the second Saturday of October each year.